CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### **Barton's Provisions**

-Barton's Provisions is the largest trading post in Tuntin.
+Barton's Provisions is the largest trading post in Tuntin, counting as a Rural [General Store](./../../Items/ItemShop.md#general-store).
 Its shelves are stocked with a wide range of everyday goods and supplies, including backpacks, bedrolls, rope, and rations.
-The store is open from sunrise to sunset and does not carry weapons or armor, but adventurers can find other essential gear here, provided the items cost less than 25 gp.
-When it comes to pricing, you can refer to the "Adventuring Gear" section in the rulebook.
+The store is open from sunrise to sunset and does not carry weapons or armor, but adventurers can find other essential gear here.

 The shop's proprietor is Elmer Barton, a kind and slim mudblood male shopkeeper who is around fifty years old.
 He employs two young clerks, Ander and Thistle, who assist with loading and unloading wagons and attending to customers when Barton is absent.

 **Delivering the Supplies.** If the characters initiated the adventure with the "Meet Me in Tuntin" hook, their task is to deliver a wagon filled with supplies to Barton's.
-Upon arrival, Barton pays the agreed-upon amount of 10 gp to each character and takes possession of the wagon and its supplies.
+Upon arrival, Barton pays the agreed-upon amount of 10 bc to each character and takes possession of the wagon and its supplies.
 Informed of Burrowbard Stoneseeker's abduction, Barton is deeply saddened and encourages the party to rescue the molekin.
 He views Burrowbard as a friend and was enthusiastic about the prospect of uncovering the lost mine mentioned in the introduction.
 If the characters haven't already learned about the mine from Ulfric Warwinter, a character who passes a DC 15 Intelligence (History) check can provide information found in the first two paragraphs of the "Background" section.

 Additionally, Barton mentions that two more Stoneseeker brothers, Nundro and Tharden, have been camping outside of town.
 However, he hasn't seen them in the past ten days and anticipates their return to resupply at any moment.
 Unbeknownst to Barton, Tharden has passed away, and Nundro is held captive within the mine.

 **Barton's News.** If the characters inquire about the state of business in Tuntin, Barton mentions that the Lavender Lancers are making life difficult for everyone.
 They are extorting local businesses and defying the authority of the townmaster.
 If the characters express a desire to take action, he informs them that the Lavender Lancers are regular patrons at the Sleeping Giant tap house.

-### Edermath orchard
+### Gemwerth orchard

-Daran Edermath, a retired adventurer, resides in a charming cottage adjacent to an apple orchard.
+Levi Gemwerth, a retired adventurer, resides in a charming cottage adjacent to an apple orchard.
 He is a robust half-dhampir crossbreed, over a century old with striking silver hair.
-Daran served as a marshal and herald in the lands of the Dragon Coast, located far to the southeast.
+Levi served as a marshal and herald in the lands of the Dragon Coast, located far to the southeast.
 Upon retiring, he returned to the Reddwall region, his place of origin.

-Daran is a member of the Order of the Gauntlet, an organization dedicated to protecting others from the wrongdoings of evildoers.
+Levi is a member of the Order of the Gauntlet, an organization dedicated to protecting others from the wrongdoings of evildoers.
 The Order is committed to maintaining vigilance, upholding justice, and ensuring retribution against those who seek to oppress or harm the innocent.
-Although he no longer actively serves the Order, Daran keeps a watchful eye on Tuntin's happenings.
+Although he no longer actively serves the Order, Levi keeps a watchful eye on Tuntin's happenings.
 He readily exchanges information with fellow adventurers, particularly those who embody these virtues.

-Daran expresses concern regarding the Lavender Lancers and yearns for a group of adventurers to confront them.
+Levi expresses concern regarding the Lavender Lancers and yearns for a group of adventurers to confront them.
 He believes it is time to challenge the Lavender Lancers' leader, Glassmith.
-Daran discloses to the characters that the Lavender Lancers frequent the Sleeping Giant tap house but also reveals that their primary safe house is beneath Tresendar Manor on the town's eastern fringe.
+Levi discloses to the characters that the Lavender Lancers frequent the Sleeping Giant tap house but also reveals that their primary safe house is beneath Tresendar Manor on the town's eastern fringe.

-**Quest: Old Mole Trouble.** Daran has learned through the stories of prospectors in the hills northeast of Tuntin that someone is excavating the ruins known as Old Mole Well.
+**Quest: Old Mole Trouble.** Levi has learned through the stories of prospectors in the hills northeast of Tuntin that someone is excavating the ruins known as Old Mole Well.
 Even more disconcerting, several prospectors have reported being chased away by undead entities in the area.
-Daran urges the characters to visit the ruins, which are a couple of days' march to the northeast of Tuntin.
+Levi urges the characters to visit the ruins, which are a couple of days' march to the northeast of Tuntin.
 Their task is to determine who is behind this activity and their intentions.
-Daran's concern lies with the ruins, an ancient watchtower of the Netheril magical empire, and the potential danger dormant within.
+Levi's concern lies with the ruins, an ancient watchtower of the Netheril magical empire, and the potential danger dormant within.
 If the party decides to pursue this quest, consult the "Old Mole Well" section for further details.

 #### Joining the Order of the Gauntlet

-For characters who engage with the Lavender Lancers and explore Old Mole Well, Daran Edermath privately approaches certain members of the group, urging them to consider joining the Order of the Gauntlet.
+For characters who engage with the Lavender Lancers and explore Old Mole Well, Levi Gemwerth privately approaches certain members of the group, urging them to consider joining the Order of the Gauntlet.
 He targets those who align with the Order's values of honor and vigilance.
-If a character accepts, Daran bestows the title of Cheval upon them.
+If a character accepts, Levi bestows the title of Cheval upon them.

 ### Beastshield Coster